storj/docs/app/(docs)/object-mount/macos/user-guide/page.md

     {% callout type="info" %}
     **“Extension Blocked” Message**

-    Depending on your Mac hardware and OS version, an **Extension Blocked** message may be presented when Object Mount attempts to mount your new drive.
+    Depending on your Mac hardware and OS version, an **“Extension Blocked”** message may be presented when Object Mount attempts to mount your new drive.

     If so, perform the following steps:
     - Open **System Settings**